10goto20/seltzer/README.md

 Seltzer.sh is a Bash shell script that handles reading the targets file, starting Burp and creating the log file.

 setlzer.sh accepts the following options:

--t, --targets	The targets file - REQUIRED.
+<br/>-t, --targets	The targets file - REQUIRED.
--s, --server	REST API host and port.
+<br/>-s, --server	REST API host and port.
 Defaults to http://127.0.0.1:1337 - OPTIONAL.
--a, --apikey	REST API key - OPTIONAL.
+<br/>-a, --apikey	REST API key - OPTIONAL.
--h, --help	Displays help and exits.
+<br/>-h, --help	Displays help and exits.

 ## BURPHOME